Jazarro/bevy_ineffable/README.md

         .run();
 }

-/// Define an enum with `InputAction`s: abstract actions that keys can be bound to.
+/// Define an enum and derive `InputAction`.
+/// These are the abstract actions that keys can be bound to.
 #[derive(InputAction)]
 pub enum GooseInput {
-    /// For this example, the only thing the player can do is honk.
+    /// In this example, the only thing the player can do is honk.
-    /// We must define what kind of input each action is.
+    /// We must define what kind of input Honk is.
+Honking is
-    /// Honking is something that happens instantaneously, so we'll define it as a pulse.
+    /// enacted instantaneously, so we'll define it as a pulse.
     #[ineffable(pulse)]
     Honk,